Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-However for the string theory described by (\ref{action-background}) to be consistent, we have to impose that this action define a CFT; this will constrain the values of the background fields.
-The best way to study the conformal invariance of (\ref{action-background}) is to write the metric $g_{\mu\nu}$ as $e^{\phi}\hat{g}^{\mu\nu}$ in $2+\epsilon$ dimensions and then to see what are the conditions that have to be fulfilled for the conformal factor to disappear from the effective action in the limit $\epsilon\rightarrow 0$.
-Doing so we obtain the following equations for the background fields to lowest order in $\alpha^{'}$ \cite{CFMP}
+For the string theory described by the action~(\ref{action-background}) to be consistent, we have to impose that it defines a CFT at the quantum level.
+This imposes constraints on the background fields.
+A very convenient way to study the conformal invariance of (\ref{action-background}) is to write the metric~$g_{\mu\nu}=e^{\phi}\widehat{g}^{\mu\nu}$ in $2+\epsilon$ dimensions, looking then for the conditions required for the conformal factor to drop out of the effective action in the limit~$\epsilon\rightarrow 0$.
+Doing this, we find the following equations for the metric, antisymmetric tensor, and dilaton background fields, to lowest order in $\alpha'$ \cite{CFMP,FradTseyt}

 where $H_{\mu\nu\lambda}$ is the field strength associated with the antisymmetric tensor $B_{\mu\nu}$